A - Logged in status Log in at prompt here. Only registered and logged in customers can bid live.

 E - Jump to lot/Current lot Use to move between lots.

-F - Current bid The current bid appraise accepted by the auctioneer.
+F - Current bid The current bid value accepted by the auctioneer.
 If you are currently the highest bidder, this area will be green and state that the bid is 'With you'.
 This area also indicates when the item has been sold, including if you are the successful bidder.

 G - Lot scroller Shows current, previous and next lot.
 Previously sold lots will show the sold status and whether you were the winning bidder.
 Any lots with an amendment will have an orange 'Amendment' notice.
 Any lots which you have already bid on (absentee or telephone) will have a green 'Bid' notice.

 H - Your next bid The next bid and last submitted bid will be displayed.
 Click Bid to place a bid.
 This feature is only active when the auctioneer opens the bidding.
-If this area is gray, bidding has not yet started or you cannot place a new bid.
+If this area is grey, bidding has not yet started or you cannot place a new bid.
 If you have placed absentee bids or left a telephone bid, this area will remain inactive until the auctioneer has accepted a bid above your bid.

 J - Saleroom notices Any special notices about the lot are displayed below the image.